ucsb-cs148-f21/project-t11-typingtest/team/retrospectives/RETRO_01.md

 ## Action item

-* a goal: get the framework running by thursday
+* a goal: getting the entire team on board with runnning and compiling the webpage and deploying it with heroku
 * a change: dividing people to work in smaller groups
 * a measurement: if our deployment on heroku works